googlesamples/glass-enterprise-samples/README.md

 # Glass Samples

-This repository contains sample code for Glass Enterprise Edition 2 (EE2).
+This repository contains sample code for Google Glass Enterprise Edition 2 (EE2).
+This repository is provided for example purposes only.

 ## Getting The Code